millerk22/emc2-labs/EMC2-Labs-Fall/labpandas.rst

      James    Male   23     78              88        100.0

-There are many other methods that you can use, here is a list of other methods to be familiar with.
+Here is a list of other methods to be familiar with.

 - ``df.shape`` - Get the (rows, columns) of the DataFrame.
 - ``df.rename(columns={'old': 'new'})`` - Rename columns.